Apostasy (2017 film): Production

-The film was written and directed by Daniel Kokotajlo, who had been raised as a member of the Jehovah's Witnesses but left in his early twenties.
+The film was written and directed by Daniel Kokotajlo (director), who had been raised as a member of the Jehovah's Witnesses but left in his early twenties.
 It was produced by Marcie MacLellan, who attended film school with Daniel in 2006.
 The film was shot in Manchester, UK.
 Principal photography took 21 days to complete.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 33 reviews, with an average rating of 7.9/10.
 Time Out reviewer Joseph Walsh praised the performances of Finneran, Parkinson, and Wright, while describing the film as "a standout British drama that pointedly asks us to question the strictures of institutionalised religion."
 Writing for The Sunday Times, Edward Porter called Apostasy "a moving depiction of a family constrained by the rules of life as Jehovah's Witnesses".
 The New Statesman reviewer Ryan Gilbey noted the film's "intensely controlled and concentrated ... sensitivity towards an austere religious community easily demonised."
 The film received over 21 nominations worldwide, including six BIFA nominations for Most Promising Newcomer (Molly Wright), Best Supporting Actress (Molly Wright), Best Debut Screenwriter (Daniel Kokotajlo), Best Casting (Michelle Smith) and Best Debut Producer (Marcie MacLellan).
 In 2018, the film won the Screen Award's Best Film of the Year.